Yiğit Efe Demir: Fenerbahçe (2025–present)

 On 9 July 2025, he signed four-year contract extension with Fenerbahçe.

 On 12 August 2025, he made his professional debut with Fenerbahçe in a 2025–26 UEFA Champions League third qualifying round second match against Feyenoord, as a late substitute in 5-2 home victory.

+On 27 November 2026, he made his debut as a starter with the team, in a UEFA Europa League match against Ferencváros.

+As a Turkish professional football player, he made his Süper Lig debut on 6 December 2025, as a starter in a 1-1 away tie against Başakşehir.

 International career

 Demir is a youth international for Turkey, having represented 1 match for the U19s in 2022 and having represented 2 matches for the U21s since 2024.
+In March 2026 while he was in the Turkey U21s camp, Demir received an emergency call-up to the Turkey senior squad for the training squad against Romania.

 Style of play

 Demir known for his composure and strong game reading, his potential shines in workrate and defensive traits.
 He is right-footed and began playing for center-back, although he also plays as a right-back position if needed.